 The Farm Service Agency is a federal agency of the U.S. Department of Agriculture.
 Located in all 50 states, our mission is to help American farmers provide reasonably priced food and fiber to the nation and the world.

-The Farm Service Agency State Committee in Oregon oversees the activities of the agency.
+The Oregon Farm Service Agency State Committee oversees the activities of the agency.
 The members are appointed by the Secretary of Agriculture each year.
 They hear appeals from local farmers and guide the direction of agency policy.
 The Oregon Farm Service Agency State Committee (STC) members are:

 United States Department of Agriculture